Gold Coast Historic District (Omaha, Nebraska): About

 This historic district was a trendy social hotspot in the 1920s, and was called the "Gold Coast" for its concentration of high-value homes.
-From 1880 through the 1940s several large mansions were built for upper middle and upper class commuters.
+From 1880 through the 1940s ,several large mansions were built for upper middle and upper class commuters.
 During this time Omaha's downtown was a long trolley-ride away, and the community was in the country.
 Two neighborhoods within the district (the Blackstone and Cathedral neighborhoods) reflect the housing styles of the times.
 The Joslyn Castle neighborhood is also within the area.

-The area is the location of several locally and nationally historically significant landmarks, including Joslyn Castle, Saunders School and St. Cecilia Cathedral, as well as several homes which are individually listed on the National Register of Historic Places.
+The area is home to several locally and nationally historically significant landmarks, including Joslyn Castle, Saunders School and St. Cecilia Cathedral, as well as several homes which are individually listed on the National Register of Historic Places.

 Modern developments

 The Omaha Women's Club moved into the Henninger House at 518 South 38th Street in the Gold Coast area in 1963.
 The Upstream Brewing Company named a blonde ale after the neighborhood in the early 2000s.